FDio/csit/resources/job_specs/report_iterative/2n-spr/vpp-ndrpdr-00.md

 4c AND 64b AND ndrpdr AND e810cq AND drv_vfio_pci AND eth-l2patch
 ## ./vm_vhost
 ### mellanox-cx7veat
-#### rdma-core
+#### mlx5-core
 ##### eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm
 ##### eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
 ##### eth-l2xcbase-eth-2vhostvr1024-1vm
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase-eth-2vhostvr1024-1vm
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase-eth-2vhostvr1024-1vm
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase-eth-2vhostvr1024-1vm
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase-eth-2vhostvr1024-1vm
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase-eth-2vhostvr1024-1vm
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase-eth-2vhostvr1024-1vm
 ##### eth-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
 ### intel-e810xxv
 #### avf
 ##### eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm